 – Ruth Rose, PPI Member, trans woman

-The ACCESSCare C study commenced in June 2018, and is ongoing.
+The ACCESSCare C study commenced in June 2018, and finished in November 2020.

 This study was conducted in collaboration with Stonewall, the LGBT Consortium, the National LGB&T Partnership, the LGBT Foundation, GMFA and HERO, and it is funded by the National Institute for Health Research (NIHR) under its Research for Patient Benefit (RfPB) Programme.